redyyu/raven-craft/README.md

-export `.fbx` file for now. `X` is too old. if make **Static** model, like shoes / mask/ hat, can bind bone in **ClothingItem** or make to skinned bind in model both work. if make skinned model might use the template with bone from `_assets/`.
+export `.fbx` file for now. `X` is too old. if make **Static** model, like shoes / mask/ hat, can bind bone in **ClothingItem** or make to skinned bind in model both work.

-when export Staic model to `.fbx`, should take care of the **Transform** settings *Up* and *Forward*.
-Can also just move or rotate the model to right position in model, and leave the default settings and export. try not select **Armature** and **Bake Animation**. not sure what happen, maybe nothing.
+when export **Staic** model to `.fbx`, should take care of the **Transform** settings *Up* and *Forward*. unlike make Chararcter, Most time only need move or rotate the model to right position in model, and leave the default settings and export. try not select **Armature** and **Bake Animation**. not sure what happen, maybe nothing.

 *Becareful the size of model*. most time the model in game is really small, must set scale to very small in export settings. etc. `0.01`